Comparisons12 min read

 Mobile App

-Pipedrive's mobile app is consistently rated among the best CRM apps on both iOS and Android.
-Logging calls, adding notes, moving deals — it all works exactly as you'd expect, even offline.
-HubSpot's app covers the basics and has improved, but several power features still require the desktop browser.
-Sales reps who are constantly on the road will almost always prefer Pipedrive here.
+Pipedrive's mobile app consistently ranks among the best CRM apps on iOS and Android.
+Logging calls, adding notes, moving deals — everything works exactly as you'd expect, plus it handles offline mode.
+HubSpot's app covers the basics and has gotten better, but several power features still need the desktop browser.
+Sales reps who spend most of their time on the road will almost always prefer Pipedrive here.

 Winner: Pipedrive